Skip navigation

 Thesis by Compilation

-1. The format of a thesis by compilation is outlined in the HDR Thesis by Compilation and Thesis by Creative Works Procedure.
+1. The format of a thesis by compilation is outlined in the Procedure: Higher degree by research thesis by compilation and thesis by creative works.

 Thesis in an Alternative Format